 As shown in Table 3, grades for the Capstone were generally good.
-Grades of A and B were earned by all but two students.
-The single F was earned by a student who simply did not do the expected work
+Grades of A and B were earned by 11 of 15 students.
+Two students did little or nothing on their projects and received either D- or F. One of those was making up an Incomplete but did no work on the project.

 As shown in Table 4, grades across the four research methods courses were also generally good.
-Grades of A and B were earned by 73% of the students, and Cs by 28%.
+Grades of A and B were earned by 58% of the students, and Cs by 32%.
+This represents a drop from 72% As and Bs last year, reflecting mainly a drop inquality of performance in Advanced Statistics and Advanced Experimental Psychology.
+The latter course was re-designed and student expectations were not clear.